Funding opportunity

 We anticipate funding two to three full stage applications.

-The FEC of your project can be between £2 million and £3 million.
+The full economic cost (FEC) of your project must be between £2 million and £3 million.

 Supporting skills and talent